California Guide

 Rebecca Bauer-Kahan (D)

 Attorney, law professor and environmental advocate.
-Has a good voting record.
+Has a good voting record; didn't vote on employment rights bill.

 State Assembly District 17